 WARNING: And of course, NEVER use undiluted, essential oil of oregano on any tissues; animal or human or it will burn them.
 The commercial brands of wild oregano oil are already diluted (usually 3:1 with olive oil).
 And then the formulas I give you for diluted wild oregano involve diluting them even further.
 Go ahead and download the eBook, it’s all in there!

 Oh, one word on the spray bottle I’m using: I purposely searched Amazon and ordered a spray bottle specifically for olive oil that had excellent reviews and cost around $25.
 All the cheaper spray bottles I’d tried soon clogged up.
 However, it only worked well for a month or so and then doesn’t spray anymore, the oil just comes out in a thin stream.
 It works, but it’s much more startling for the horses until they get used to it.
 I’m not sure if the problem is with the bottle, or the barn environment being so dusty/dirty that it clogs up over time.
-If you’ve found one that works with oil for the long-term outdoors, please let me know!
+Then I bought a natural lavender body spray (containing essential oils) and I used that spray bottle for my wild oregano dilutions and it worked perfectly!

 Of course, you do not need to spray the solution, you can put some on a sterile gauze pad instead to apply to your horse’s skin.
 Or you could keep the diluted wild oregano oil in a dropper bottle and just drop it right onto the wound, or your hands, or the gauze.
 Those methods work great too!